arkodasgupta0412/WhatsInsight/setup.md

 ## 4. Run the App

-First, set the Python interpreter in the created conda environment as default one. (if not set) In VS Code, you can click the `Select Interpreter` option shown at the bottom bar.
+Firstly, set the Python interpreter in the above created conda environment as the default one (if not set).
+In VS Code, you can click the `Select Interpreter` option shown at the bottom bar.

 Then run the app using: